 Bahrain Overflight Permit Regulations

-Bahrain country has its own set of rules, regulations and procedures for obtaning permit to landing or even entering their airspace for overflight bahrain, whether you’re operating a private flight, passenger charter flight, cargo charter flight, scheduled or non-scheduled airline/operatior, prior permission is mandatory, According to Bahrain CAA published AIP any aircraft operator intent to overfly bahrain airspace has to submit overflight clearance request to air transport department at least 48 working hours prior.
+Bahrain country has its own set of rules, regulations and procedures for obtaning permit to landing or even entering their airspace for overflight bahrain, whether you’re operating a private flight or general aviation flight, passenger charter flight, cargo charter flight, scheduled or non-scheduled airline/operatior, prior permission is mandatory, According to Bahrain CAA published AIP any aircraft operator intent to overfly bahrain airspace has to submit overflight clearance request to air transport department at least 48 working hours prior.

-Required Details for Obtaining Bahrain Overflight Permit
+Required Details for Obtaining Bahrain Overflight Permit Application

 Bahrain is signatory of Chicago Convention therefore the conditions of flights and crews should strictly be compliant with ICAO general rules of international air traffic and in accordance with their regulation for transport of troops, equipment, materials and dangerous goods, please write us for more detail information.
 Planning to make a passenger flight landing, technical stop, overflight permit, Bahrain Civil Aviation Authority have their own regulations regarding the issuance of flight permit, overflight permit route navigation charges will be bill to IATA or the company who applied for permit.